Accommodation bonds if you entered care before 1 July 2014

 What if I move to a new aged care home?

 The new aged care home may collect the bond balance from you.
 The bond you pay at your new aged care home cannot be more than the refunded amount from your previous aged care home.
+It may be less, depending on your means assessment on the day you enter the new aged care home.

 The new aged care home may charge a different amount for retention and interest.
 However, the retention period does not restart.